-Goodwill is initially recorded at cost, which equals to the excess of cost of business combination over the fair value of the net assets acquired exceeds the cost of business combination, the excess is immediately recognised as gain in profit or loss.
+Goodwill is initially recorded at cost, which equals to the excess of cost of business combination over the fair value of the net assets acquired.
+If the fair value of the net assets acquired exceeds the cost of business combination, the excess is immediately recognised as gain in profit or loss.